neurobionics/robot-ci/README.md

 3. Connect to Raspberry Pi via SSH in VS Code
    - Press <kbd>Cmd</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> (Mac) or <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd> (Windows) to open Command Palette.
    - Type and select <kbd>Remote-SSH: Connect to Host...</kbd>
-   - Enter the SSH connection string: <kbd>ssh &lt;user&gt;@&lt;IP Address&gt;</kbd>, where <kbd>IP</kbd> is the IP address of the raspberry pi you get via email notification or the local internet. <kbd>user</kbd> is the name previously configured when adding your email address to send notifications to: <kbd>[user]@[domain].com</kbd>
+   - Enter the SSH connection string: <kbd>ssh &lt;user&gt;@&lt;IP Address&gt;</kbd>, where <kbd>IP</kbd> is the IP address of the Raspberry Pi you get via email notification or the local internet. <kbd>user</kbd> is the name previously configured when adding your email address to send notifications to: <kbd>[user]@[domain].com</kbd>
    - Use the password you set during the build step when prompted.
 If you are logging in as the first user (first email), use the admin password.
-   - After connecting, VS Code will prompt you to open a folder from your Pi.
-You can now edit files, run terminals, and develop just like local, but on your Raspberry Pi!
+   - After connecting, VS Code will prompt you to open a folder from your RPi.
+You can now edit files, run terminals, just like developing on your own computer , but on your Raspberry Pi!
 4. If connection fails, double-check:
    - your username (from email)
    - your IP address
-   - that your Pi is powered on
+   - that your RPi is powered on
   </details>